AthinaSavvinidou/asr-tts-class-2021/README.md

  In this project, was attempted to create an  automatic recognition system, which recognizes voice commands for the AMONG US game in the German language.

  ### 2.Data Preparation
 The grammar and dictionary were originally created, as well the list of voice commands.
-The voxforge german dataset, was used as train and development set.
-With run.sh command the dataset was split in train and dev sets and were created wav.scp, text, utt2spk and spk2utt files, one for each set.
+The run.sh file runs german_data_prep.sh to prepare the train and dev dataset.
+In turn german_data_prep.sh runs prep_tsv.py, which searches for files in the dataset subfolders and creates a pandas dataframe with speaker ids, utterance ids, wav file paths, utterances.
+Then the pandas dataframe is divided into two dataframes, one for train and one for development, which are sorted based on utterance id.

 ## SYNTHESIS PART <a name="introduction"></a>